A Lived Experience (Peer) Workforce

-Lived Experience refers to the personal knowledge gained through direct life challenges—such as mental health, trauma, homelessness, or family hardship.
+Lived Experience refers to the personal knowledge about the world gained through direct, firsthand involvement in life challenges such as mental health, trauma, homelessness, or family hardship.

 At Anglicare WA, we honour this experience as a powerful form of expertise.